 This dynamic sitemap allows Google and other search engines to know all the links on your website at any time without taking any further action.
 As a result, your links will be indexed faster and better positioned in Google search results.

-You can read more about the sitemap and all its possibilities at the following link:
+You can read more about the sitemap and all its possibilities in the official documentation for sitemap on the website of Google.

 We hope that we have managed to bring you closer to this theme and the importance of the sitemap.
 If you want to have a website that dynamically generates a sitemap, feel free to contact us.